Mass Move and rename - Move, copy, append or link Multiple files using wildcard patterns.

 with or without the intervening "->" (or "-^", "=>", or "=^").
 Lines with "(*)" after the target pattern have the effect of enabling -d for the files matching this pattern only, so that such deletions are done silently.
 When feeding mmv its own output, one must remember to specify again the task option (if any) originally used to generate it.

-Although mmv attempts to predict all mishaps prior to performing any specified actions, accidents may happen.
+Although mmv attempts to predict all mishaps prior to performing any specified actions, accidents can happen.
 For example, mmv does not check for adequate free space when copying.
 Thus, despite all efforts, it is still possible for an action to fail after some others have already been done.
 To make recovery as easy as possible, mmv reports which actions have already been done and which are still to be performed after such a failure occurs.
 It then aborts, not attempting to do anything else.
 Once the user has cleared up the problem, he can feed this report back to mmv on the standard input to have it complete the task.
 (The user is queried for a file name to dump this report if the standard output has not been redirected.)

 Mmv exits with status 1 if it aborts before doing anything, with status 2 if it aborts due to failure after completing some of the actions, and with status 0 otherwise.